plumcola/AMLS_II_assignment20_21/README.md

 ## Introduction of the tasks
 Hello!
 Here are two main tasks:

-Task A. B
+Task A
-This task is divided into 2 parts: CNN model and SVM model.
+This task is divided into 2 parts: English and Arabic.

-Task B. M
+Task B
-This task is implemented by only CNN model.
+This task is implemented only in English.

 ## File organization